-On Wednesday, December 4, 2019, Chairman Pai released a statement announcing a plan to establish the 5G Fund, which would make up to $9 billion in Universal Service Fund (“USF”) support available to carriers to deploy advanced 5G mobile wireless services in rural America.
+On Wednesday, December 4, 2019, Chairman Pai released a statement about the FCC and 5g announcing a plan to establish the 5G Fund, which would make up to $9 billion in Universal Service Fund (“USF”) support available to carriers to deploy advanced 5G mobile wireless services in rural America.
 These funds would be allocated through a reverse auction, targeting hard-to serve areas with sparse populations and/or rugged terrain, and would set aside at least $1 billion specifically for precision agriculture deployment needs.

 The 5G Fund would replace the planned Mobility Fund Phase II (“MF-II”), which would have provided federal support for 4G LTE service in unserved areas.
 Under the MF-II rules, wireless providers were required to submit 4G LTE coverage data to help the Commission target federal subsidies to unserved parts of the country, and the rules provided a challenge process to dispute coverage maps with speed test submissions.
 However, Commission staff released a December 4, 2019 Staff Report (“Report”) detailing the MF-II Coverage Maps Investigation findings, which concludes that, over a year-long investigation, the 4G LTE coverage data submitted by providers is not sufficiently reliable to move forward with MF-II.